 Riding on rugged terrain will generally slow you down.
 On smooth pavement, you get a lot more roll for your push and you can maintain balance with little effort.
-Bad causes a lot more friction and instability.
+Bad pavement causes a lot more friction and instability.

-Besides slowing you down, bad terrain can easily throw you off if your wheel gets stuck on a pebble, pistachio, or piece of glass or plastic.
+Besides slowing you down, rough terrain can easily throw you off if your wheel gets stuck on a pebble, pistachio, or piece of glass or plastic.
 These can stop your skateboard dead on its tracks.

 Does skateboarding on rough roads damage the wheels and bearings?

 Riding on rough pavement with pebbles and cracks can quickly damage your wheels if they are on the softer side.
 You may soon notice big chunks of your wheels missing!
 Check out the wheels on my Loaded Coyote after a few weeks of riding including some nasty streets and sidewalks:

 Riding on dirt-covered roads is also bad for your bearings as the dirt and other grime will get into the bearings.
 Over time, friction in your bearings will increase and your wheels will progressively stop turning.